toajs/toa-token/README.md

 - `token`: `String`, the JsonWebToken string.
 - `options.json`: `Boolean`, force JSON.parse on the payload even if the header doesn't contain `"typ":"JWT"`.

+### app.verifyToken(token, options) / context.verifyToken(token, options)

+Returns the decoded payload with verifying if the signature is valid.

+- `token`: `String`, the JsonWebToken string.

 ## Licences
 (The MIT License)